kiran-isaac/ArmCpuSim/ISA/instructions.md

 pop ra # Loads the value at SP into GP[ra] and increments SP by 4

 # Encoding
-I have 32 instructions, so I need 5 bits for instruction encoding
+I have 48 instructions, so I need 6 bits for instruction encoding Each register takes 5 bits to encode
+Each immediate value takes 16 bits to encode
+Variable length encoding

 ## Memory
 push    : 000000